 When you inhale steam, it helps to loosen mucus in the airways, making it easier to cough up and clear out.
 This can help reduce congestion and alleviate the feeling of heaviness in the chest.
 Additionally, the warmth of the steam can help soothe irritated airways, providing a sense of relief.

-It’s important to note that steam therapy should be used with caution, especially if you have asthma or other respiratory conditions.
+It’s important to note that steam therapy should be used with caution, especially if you have asthma or other respiratory conditions, and to be cautious of risk of burns from hot water.
 Always consult with a healthcare professional before trying any new home remedy.

 Overall, these home remedies can be a valuable addition to medical treatment for bronchitis.
 They can help alleviate symptoms, promote healing, and provide much-needed relief.
 However, if symptoms persist or worsen, it’s important to seek medical attention for proper diagnosis and treatment.